4.9

 Massachusetts Institute of Technology

-• Graduation date to outline your timeline.
+• Graduation date to place your academic progression in context when useful.

 Takeaway